 With all the talk about 'king hits' and alcohol-fuelled violence, some Australian states have changed their laws.
 It's a good start, but to tackle this issue head-on, we also need a culture change.

-The issue with alcohol-related violence
+The issue with alcohol-related violence and king hits

 Terry Keenan went to a pub to celebrate 'Mad Monday' at the end of the 2012 football season.
 He didn't suspect anything dangerous would happen that night.
 During the celebrations, Terry was king hit by another patron – and ultimately passed away.